 - Recorded lectures are available to students, as needed, via Canvas.

 - SMUFlex gives the University flexibility to adapt to changing situations and accommodate short-term absences from the in-person experience.

 - Students will not be able self-select meeting-to-meeting whether they attend in-person or via Zoom

-- Virtual courses are fully online and accommodate students and faculty who may not be able to attend on campus courses due to extenuating circumstances
+- Virtual courses are fully online and accommodate remote students and faculty who may not be able to attend on campus courses due to extenuating circumstances.

-- The University will work with students taking remote only classes to help them meet their degree requirements.
+- The University works with students taking remote only classes to help them meet their degree requirements.

-- SMUFlex courses will follow a Red-Blue rotation schedule in which students attend class in person on their assigned day and engage virtually on the alternate days.
+- SMUFlex courses will continue to follow a Red-Blue rotation schedule in which students attend class in person on their assigned day and engage virtually on the alternate days.

-- A student, however, has the ability to decide if they want to adhere strictly to their assigned Red-Blue schedule or if they would like to attend in-person if the faculty member presents that option.
+- A student can decide if they want to adhere strictly to their assigned Red-Blue schedule or if they would like to attend in-person only with their professor’s consent.

 - Students may not request to change their rotation schedule.

-- The Red-Blue rotation schedule allows SMU to further de-densify the classroom and the campus and minimizes the need for a student living away from the University to come to campus every day.
+- The Red-Blue rotation schedule allows SMU to further de-densify the classroom and the campus, minimizing the need for to come to campus every day.

-- SMU is requiring that everyone on the SMU campus wear a face covering over the mouth and nose in all public indoor spaces
+- SMU requires that everyone on the SMU campus wear a face covering over the mouth and nose in all public indoor spaces

-- Students who chose not to wear a face covering will be asked by faculty to participate in class remotely in a designated “Zoom Rooms”
+- Students who chose not to wear a face covering may be asked by faculty to participate remotely in a designated “Zoom Space.”

-- Eating in class will not be permitted, though drinks will be permitted with the use of a straw
+- Eating in class will not be permitted, though drinks will be allowed with the use of a straw.

-All tests, exams, and other assessments will be offered remotely/fully online (even for face-to-face students in SMUFlex courses)
+All tests, exams, and other assessments are offered remotely/fully online (even for face-to-face students in SMUFlex courses).

 Students planning to intern in the fall should contact their department chair for procedures and policies.